graphery/grapper-doc/src/guide/in-depth/methods/embebed.md

 # Embebed methods

-The `<script type="methods">` tag allow loading functions into the Graphane component.
+The `<script type="methods">` tag allow loading functions into the Grapper component.
 You can include functions in the code, and these functions are available into the template.

 <ClientOnly>